🇳🇴

 Build meals from Rema 1000 and Kiwi

-Both chains carry solid plant-based ranges — dairy alternatives, meat substitutes, hummus, and vegan-labelled convenience foods are widely stocked.
+Both chains carry plant-based ranges including dairy alternatives, meat substitutes, hummus, and plant-based convenience foods.
+Look for plant-based certification marks or check the ingredient list where no mark is present.
 Meny has the broadest premium selection.
 Stock up at larger urban branches before heading to smaller or more rural stores, where the range can be significantly reduced.

 01